CrowsMaster/PrisonLifeGui/README.md

 - Teleports
 - Kill any player

-More coming soon.
-Tested on Synapse X and KRNL.

 ## Updates
 - Added icons to tabs.
 - Added noclip toggle to Character tab.